hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Ensure consistent style across codebase

 ## Future additions:
-- Switch from use of table to show Album/Review indeces to cards: will deliver a visual improvement as well as better accessibility.
+- Switch from use of table to show Album indeces to cards instead: this will deliver a visual improvement as well as better accessibility.
+- Auto-generate `alt` attributes for newly-uploaded albums to describe the cover to visually impared users.